bignallt07/td8-SQL-Library-Manager/README.md

 ## Notes for developer
 Remove logging in config to see sql lines again Ternary operators used in pug files to check if the url includes "section"
+- Note for after: Refactor code to create an async handler for validation errors

 ## Notes (for reviewer)
 I am aiming for exceeds expectations